If You Are Trying To Conceive Then Changing Your Lifestyle Could Increase Your Chances Of Pregnancy

 Being overweight can jeopardize your fertility and reduce your chances of trying to conceive.
 It can also put you at a greater than average risk for miscarriage than a normal weight mother.

-Several studies over the past 8 years on women trying to conceive and who are overweight have shown that by losing even just 5% -10% of their excess weight can stabilize their hormones and, this can increase the chances of
+Several studies over the past 8 years on women trying to conceive and who are overweight have shown that by losing even just 5-10% of their excess weight can stabilise their hormones and, this can increase the chances of

 - better ovulation

 - and allow you to carry your pregnancy more easily.